Father Butters - Some of his memories

 Parish trip to Rome

-National altar servers Mass Westminster cathedral with Cardinal Nichols
+National altar servers Mass Westminster Cathedral with Cardinal Nichols

 Walsingham evening visit to the Grotto

-Our altar servers at evening visit to Our Lady's statue.
-Left to right: Marc Besford, Olivia Allison, Callum Walker, Ben Sinclair, Fr Butters, Thomas Nimmo, Christopher Allison and Caitlin Allison.
+Marc Besford, Olivia Allison, Callum Walker, Ben Sinclair, Fr Butters, Thomas Nimmo, Christopher Allison and Caitlin Allison.

 Stations of the Cross and barbeque - Osmotherly